gitKrystan/2025-emberfest/slides.md

 But WarpDrive can't predict that just because a Todo's `completed` attribute changed, it should move between those two lists.

-So, we have to patch the cached documents manually. (click) -->
+So, we have to patch the cached documents manually. * -->

 ---